rkomatani0186/R_projects2022/README.md

 # R_projects2022

-These are the projects that I have done so far in R:
+Below are the projects that I have completed or currently working on in R from 2022:

-Capstone Project is from Codecademy's lesson, Analyze Data with R.
+**Capstone Project** is from Codecademy's lesson, Analyze Data with R.

 BaseballData references Robert Frey's lessons from his YouTube channel.